-where $f, g > 0$ are functions in $n$, then there is a polar code of length $2^n$, miscommunication probability $2^nf(n)$, and gap to capacity $g(n)$.
+where $f$ and $g$ are functions in $n$, then there is a polar code with length $2^n$, miscommunication probability at most $2^n f(n)$, and gap to capacity at most $g(n)$.

-It was at this point that the study of polar codes branched.
-On one branch, called the \emph{error exponent regime}, $g$ is a constant and the asymptotics of $f$ is examined.
-On the other branch, called the \emph{scaling exponent regime}, $f$ is a constant\footnote{Not always; sometimes $f → 0$ but only exponentially fast in $n$.
-Note that $2^nf(n)$, the upper bound on the miscommunication probability, is allowed to exceed $1$, so the corresponding code can be meaningless.
-Yet the asymptotics of $g$ capture the behaviors of other meaningful codes.} and the asymptotics of $g$ is examined.
-On the error exponent branch, it was shown that $f(n)$ is roughly $\exp(-e^{βn})$, where $β > 0$ is a constant depending on the matrix used in the code construction.
-The task of determining $β$ for each matrix has been fully resolved; interested readers are referred to \cite{AT09, KSU10, HMTU13, MT14}.
+It was at this point that the study of polar codes thrived and branched.
+On the \emph{error exponent} branch, $g$ is a constant and the asymptotics of $f$ is studied.
+It was shown that $f(n)$ is roughly $\exp(-e^{\beta n})$, where $\beta > 0$ is a constant depending on the kernel matrix used in the code construction.
+The task of determining $\beta$ for each kernel matrix has been fully resolved; interested readers are referred to \cite{ArT09, KSU10, HMT13, MoT14}.

-On the scaling exponent branch, making progress is harder and slower.
-For BECs, \cite{HAU10, KMTU10} managed to estimate that $g(n) ≈ 2^{-n/3.527}$.
-For binary memoryless symmetric (BMS) channels, it was first shown that $g(n) < 2^{-n/μ}$ for some constant $0 < μ < ∞$ \cite{GX15}.
-This makes polar codes the only known code family that converges to capacity at a polynomial rate in the block length.
-More realistic estimates of $μ$ were given later: $3.553 < μ$ \cite{GHU12}, $3.579 < μ < 6$ \cite{HAU14}, $μ < 5.702$ \cite{GB14}, $μ < 4.714$ \cite{MHU16}, and very recently $μ < 4.63$ \cite{Sub4.7}.
-Now that we know the $μ$ for polar code and the optimal value being $μ ≈ 2$ for random code \cite{BKB04, Hayashi09, PPV10}, the discrepancy begs the question: Can one modify polar code to reach a smaller scaling exponent?
+On the other branch, called the \emph{scaling exponent} branch, $f$ is a constant\footnote{Sometimes $f$ is not a constant but converging to $0$.
+For instance $f(n) = \exp(-n^{2/3})$.
+In this case, $2^n f(n)$, the upper bound on the miscommunication probability, will exceed $1$, so the corresponding polar code is useless.
+Yet the asymptotics of $g$ still helps us study other useful codes.} and the asymptotics of $g$ is examined.
+For BECs, \cite{HAU10, KMT10} managed to estimate that $g(n) \approx 2^{-n/3.627}$.
+For binary memoryless symmetric (BMS) channels, it can be shown that $g(n) < 2^{-n/\mu}$ for some constant $0 < \mu < \infty$ (with a really good decay of error $f(n) = \exp(-2^{0.49n})$) \cite{GuX15}.
+This makes polar codes the only code family that is known to achieve capacity at a speed polynomial in the block length.
+Further estimates of $\mu$ include $3.553 < \mu$ \cite{GHU12}, $3.579 < \mu < 6$ \cite{HAU14}, $\mu < 5.702$ \cite{GoB14}, $\mu < 4.714$ \cite{MHU16}, and very recently $\mu < 4.63$ \cite{Sub4.7}.
+Now that we know the $\mu$ for polar codes and the optimal value being $\mu \approx 2$ for random codes \cite{BKB04, Hay09, PPV10}, the discrepancy begs the question: Can one modify polar codes to reach a smaller scaling exponent?

-The answer is positive: Arıkan used the matrix $\loll$ (this is called the \emph{kernel} in literature) to combine and split channels.
+The answer is positive: Arıkan used the kernel matrix $\loll$ to combine and split channels.
 Instead, one can use a larger matrix, for instance